UzL-ITS/pethmr.github.io/workpackages.md

 sequences and create abstracted attack definitions.
 Through interaction between APeT and SHoP, the honeypot system learns to better recognize attack patterns and provide this information to the penetration testing component.
 Hence APeT can adapt strategies to learn new attack patterns and minimize detectability of existing attack strategies.
 In the repetitive process, both systems become more effective in terms of optimized metrics.

 Newly found vulnerabilities, attack vectors, or exploits will be communicated through the interfaces developed in WP 2 and WP 3.
 Likewise, patch and fix generation information may be shared in interaction with WP 5.

-**WP Lead:** This work package is led by ITS.

-**Result:** System that enables autonomous further development of automatic penetration testing sceanrios and honeypot capabilities; effectiveness analysis.

 <a name=wp5></a>